Lisa Rudman, Executive Director email@example.com

 Past Board Members

 Linnea Ashley With previous work experience focused on marginalized populations both nationally and internationally, Linnea currently works for a public health non-profit focused on environmental and policy approaches to improved health.
-The National Radio Project merges her undergraduate degree of journalism with her with her previous work and travel experiences.
+Her work with Making Contact merged her undergraduate degree of journalism with her with her previous work and travel experiences.
 Linnea served as a Peace Corps Volunteer in South Africa working on health and education projects, received her MPH from Tulane University in New Orleans and her BS in Journalism from Florida A&M University.

 Simon Avakian Simon is a former aerospace engineer who has worked a family farm.
 He has been a long-term IMP board member.
 Simon has been a salesman and currently manages logistics at SMA America, a solar photovoltaic inverter manufacturer and is a volunteer technical consultant to several non-profit media organizations.
 He has worked in photographic sales and technical support and the solar energy field.